beal2912/shd-liquidation-bot/README.md

 You also can retrieve it in Keplr (Secret Network > setting > tokens list)

-To disable the swap function : just remove the min_amount field with the comma before to keep a valid json text.
+To disable the swap function : just remove the min_amount field for ==each token== with the comma before to keep a valid json text.
 ```
 TOKENLIST='{ "tokens": [
                 {